robbert-vdh/yabridge/README.md

 - Forward updates from the Windows VST plugin's `AEffect` struct, if that's a thing.
 - Fix `processReplacing` forwarding.
+- Implement GUIs.
+- Check if we need special handling for the `effGetChunk` and `effSetChunk` events.
 - Mention precompiled binaries and building from source in the installation section.
 - Add proper debugging support activated using an environment variable.
   - Write all stdout and stderr output from the plugin to a temporary file so it can be inspected when using a host such as Bitwig that hides this by